 When you are beginning to monitor ping on your servers for the first time, set up a Ping Event Monitor without response time thresholds of any sort and let it run for 24 hours.
 When you come back, you will have an idea of what the norms are for your specific configuration.
 With that information, you will be able to set up response time thresholds that make sense for what is expected of your servers.

 In this tutorial, we talked about how to set up a ping event monitor to measure the response times of your servers.
 We discussed average and maximum response times and how to figure out what is to be expected of your server in particular.
-We also went over alerting options for if the server cannot be reached.
+We also went over alerting options when the server cannot be reached.
+Refer to our Ping Event Monitor reference guide for more documentation on this event monitor.
 Stay tuned for new tutorials in the coming weeks!More Tutorials